 On August 13, 2021 (the "Closing"), Airspan Networks Holdings Inc. (formerly New Beginnings Acquisition Corp.) (the "Company") consummated a business combination transaction (the "Business Combination") pursuant to a business combination agreement (the "Business Combination Agreement"), dated March 8, 2021, by and among the Company, Artemis Merger Sub Corp., a Delaware corporation and wholly-owned direct subsidiary of the Company ("Merger Sub"), and Airspan Networks Inc., a Delaware corporation ("Legacy Airspan").
-In connection with the Closing of the Business Combination, the Company changed its name to Airspan Networks Holdings Inc. Unless the context otherwise requires, references to "Airspan", "we", "we", "our" and any related terms prior to the Closing of the Business Combination Airspan Networks Holdings Inc. unless the context otherwise requires, references to "Airspan", and after the Closing of the Business Combination, Airspan Networks Holdings Inc. and its consolidated subsidiaries.
+In connection with the Closing of the Business Combination, the Company changed its name to Airspan Networks Holdings Inc. Unless the context otherwise requires, references to "Airspan", the "Company", "us", "we", "our" and any related terms prior to the Closing of the Business Combination, Airspan Networks Holdings Inc. and its consolidated subsidiaries, and after the Closing of the Business Combination, Airspan Networks Holdings Inc. and its consolidated subsidiaries.
 In addition, unless the context otherwise requires, references to "New Beginnings" and "NBA" are references to New Beginnings Acquisition Corp., the Company's name prior to the Closing.